brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 ```
 :::

 Tedious, but at least it makes a facility possible that currently is not.
 In order to specify this, we'd need to extend the definition of `static_assert`.
-Currently, it only allows `$string-literal$`, but we'd want it to be any range of some character type.
-We already have some language range wording in the standard, in [stmt.ranged]{.sref}, so we'd just refer to that.
+Which [@P2741R3] has already done for us.

 # Improving compile-time diagnostics